 Progressive lenses are now available in any materials, including glass and regular plastic, high index plastic and polycarbonate materials.
 They are also available in photochromic lenses which automatically adapt to various lighting conditions.

 Regardless of the lens material or the design of progressive lens you pick, choosing lenses that have anti-reflective coating usually improve comfort and visual clarity (mostly for activities such as driving at night) and eradicating lens distracting reflections which prevent people from clearly seeing your eyes.

-When choosing Progressive Lenses, book your consultation with one of our optometrists today, at our 360 Eyecare location in the Beaches, Toronto.
+When choosing Progressive Lenses, book your consultation with one of our optometrists today, at one of our 360 Eyecare locations in Toronto.